Campus Improvement Plan

 Problem Statements Identifying Staff Recruitment and Retention Needs

-Problem Statement 1: Teacher recruitment becomes more difficult every year.
 Root Cause: There are fewer people entering the teaching profession out of college.

-Problem Statement 2: Teacher retention becomes more difficult every year.
-Root Cause: Retention concerns include increasing demands placed on teacher and more teachers leaving the profession for careers in different fields.
+Root Cause: Retention is made more difficult by increasing demands placed on teachers and more teachers leaving the profession for retirement or careers in different fields.

 Family and Community Engagement